How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 There are a few steps that you need to take to write a successful hotel pitch.
 When you begin your pitch you need to be as personal as you can.
 It will help if you have actually sourced a contact name, “Hello Olivia” works so much better than “Hello there”.

 There is no magic follower number to hit before you can pitch a hotel.
-I’ve seen fellow bloggers with follower counts of 1k on Instagram successfully pitch a hotel and others with over 40k that keep getting knocked back.
-My own follower count of 18k is still not enormously high but I have successfully landed every hotel that I have pitched by carefully doing my research, personalising my approach and finding the hotel that is the right fit for me.
+We’ve seen fellow bloggers with follower counts of 1k on Instagram successfully pitch a hotel and others with over 40k that keep getting knocked back.
+Our own follower count is still not enormously high but we have successfully landed every hotel that we have pitched by carefully doing our research, personalising our approach and finding the hotel that is the right fit for us.

 Be confident in the fact that you have something of value to offer the hotel in exchange for a stay.
 Start by brainstorming what skills you can provide for the hotel and give them an idea of the content that you hope to create.